dhelms33/Anthias-MSU-Denver-Bulletin-Board-DH/README.md

 **Note**: This installation may take 15 minutes to several hours, depending on hardware specifications and internet speed.

+**Note**: If you are using WIFI to connect to the internet, you will need to connect to the internet via Ethernet to complete the installation.

+TODO: Correct the above **Note** for installing on Raspberry Pi OS Lite once completed.

 ## Installing with Balena

 Follow the steps in [this documentation](/docs/balena-fleet-deployment.md) to deploy the MSU-Denver Bulletin Board on your Balena fleet with our modifications.